Did Florida accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Florida
+Learn About the ACA Medicaid Expansion in Florida

 The purpose of the Obamacare Medicaid expansion is increase the number of applicants who are eligible for Medicaid coverage.
 However, the ACA Medicaid expansion cost to states was a factor that many officials considered before electing to accept the additional coverage.
 Although 31 states and Washington D.C. have accepted the expansion of Medicaid over the course of the last few years, Florida is not one of those states.